-What’s new in research and treatment for brain tumors in children?
+What’s new in research and treatment for brain and spinal cord tumors in children?

 There is always research going on in the area of brain and spinal cord tumors.
 Scientists are looking for causes and ways to prevent them, and doctors are working to improve treatments.